 What to expect from your doctor

-Being ready to answer your doctor's questions may reserve time to go over any points you want to talk about in-depth.
-You should be prepared to answer the following questions from your doctor:
+Be ready to answer your doctor's questions.
+That way you'll have more time to go over any points you want to talk about in-depth.
+Your doctor may ask:

 - What are your concerns about your child's behavior?